Seevvveen/bigcitysource2/README.md

 # This is a proper port of gm_bigcity from garrysmod
 Why do I say a proper port? because I remade the entire map by hand using proper source2 techinques for mapping instead of just porting the source1 brush geometry.

+The zip file only contains the .vmap file, everything else should come already installed with sbox as dev materials or downloaded from asset party on launch ( I think its only the bench model used once )

 ## Things to note
 - ITS ALL DEV MATERIALS